AdSense program policies

 Publishers who have been selected and approved for gambling content, and are located in one of the following countries: Austria, Belgium, Canada, Denmark, Finland, France, Greece, Ireland, Italy, Israel, Norway, Peru, Portugal, Romania, Serbia, Spain, Sweden, United Kingdom:

 AdSense for search: A maximum of two Google AdSense for search boxes may be placed per page.
 Also, a single link unit or image ad only may be placed on pages with AdSense for search results.
 Queries must originate from users inputting data directly into the search box and cannot be modified.
 This includes pre-populating the search box with terms or hard-coding direct links to search results pages.
 AdSense for search code may not be integrated into any software application such as a toolbar.
+The online AdSense for search product is limited to five (5) billion queries per account from the period of July 1st to June 30th of the following year.

 - AdSense for mobile